 Much as I would like to forbid T from spending a single dollar until he finds a job, that’s pretty cruel and also insanely unrealistic.
 We’ve settled on $20 a week, although in reality that’s creeping higher.

 Gina’s advice?
 Treat your partner once in awhile.

 “While I was unemployed, I was depressed because not only did it seem like no one would hire me, but I didn’t have any money to go out and do things or treat myself.
 Chris saw how depressed I was and decided to take me out to lunch/dinner/a movie every so often to help get my mind off my job search.
 He also spoiled me rotten for Christmas.
 (Being unemployed during the holidays is the worse because it’s a season of spending buy you have nothing to spend!)

 “When Chris was unemployed, I treated us to a little getaway to Santa Cruz for a couple days.
 Do what you can afford and know that your partner REALLY appreciates the distraction.”

 Michelle encouraged her husband to be active outside of the home while unemployed.
 “He was depressed, obviously, but we would still go out with friends or on (cheaper) dates.
 I would also put him in charge of dinner so he felt like he had a purpose and was “paying me back.”
 Our house was spotless for the time he was unemployed!”

 And plan to celebrate when your partner finally lands that job.

-“We ended up going on vacation with our travel miles.
+“We ended up going on vacation with our travel miles, we rented a beach house on twiddy‘s rentals with the extra money and at the end it turned out to be one of the best vacations we’ve had.
 I think all of that kept a ‘light at the end of the tunnel’ feeling going for us when we felt like our situation would never change.”

 I’ll wrap up with this succinct summary from Michelle: